Chirps and Cheeps

 Tags: My Feeders, Cooper's Hawk, Sharp-shinned Hawk, American Goldfinch, Pine Siskin, Common Redpoll, American Tree Sparrow, Dark-eyed Junco

 There's been an accipiter terrorizing the songbirds at my feeders for 4 days now.
-I finally had a chance to get a much better look at him or her today and I'm pretty confident the predator is a Cooper's Hawk; the alternative being a Sharp-shinned.
+I finally had a chance to get a much better look at him or her today and I'm pretty confident the predator is a Sharp-shinned Hawk; the alternative being a Cooper's.

-The reason I think Cooper's is because the shape of the head appears a little more square-shaped and the overall size was at least that of a crow.
-Sharp-shinneds have rounder heads and are a little smaller.
+The reason I think Sharp-shinned is because the shape of the head appears a little more rounded and Cooper's have more square-shaped heads.
 Of course, females are typically larger, so a female Sharp-shinned could be the size of a male Cooper's.
+The nape (back of the neck) appears dark on this bird, giving it a hooded appearance as opposed to the capped appearance of a Cooper's Hawk.
 I didn't get a chance to study the tail feathers nor the legs (heavier or thinner).
-I've yet to claim a Sharp-shinned, so I'm no expert - but I'm going with Cooper's unless someone points out otherwise!
+I've yet to claim a Sharp-shinned and I'm going to hold off on it as I'm expert and I'm not 100% sure...

 Today, the raptor swooped through the back feeders while I was working.
 Out of the corner of my eye, I caught a rush of motion and quickly grabbed my camera.
 My suspicions were correct; the hunter was back.